Shelby Farms: Recreation

 Hiking and biking trails meandering through the park allow visitors to observe wildlife and nature.
 On two lakes rowing boats are allowed.
 On one of the latter two lakes, Hyde Lake, pedal boats can be rented.
 There is also a 2.5 mi paved trail around Hyde Lake.
 Another paved trail, the 2.75 mi long Chickasaw Trail, is available to hikers.
 An unpaved trail, the Tour de Wolf, takes hikers and bikers through the woods of Shelby Farms Park for 6.08 mi.
 The paved trails are suitable for walking, running, biking, and roller-blading.
 The Tour de Wolf is suitable for walking, running, and mountain-biking.
 Off-leash dog activities are designated in a 120 acre area that includes meadows, lakes and hiking trails.

-The Shelby Farms Greenline is a 10.65 mi multi-use urban rail trail running from Shelby Farms to Tillman Street in the Binghampton neighborhood, near Midtown, Memphis.
-The trail was constructed over a closed CSX railway line.
-Shelby Farms Greenline is managed and operated by Shelby Farms Park Conservancy, a nonprofit organization that also manages Shelby Farms park.
-The Greenline opened in October 2010.
-Shelby Farms Greenline is the longest, continuous urban trail in the Memphis area.
-It is also the first trail in Tennessee to use a pedestrian hybrid beacon at two major crossings: Highland and Graham.

 Horseback riding is allowed in parts of the park and on a few trails.
 Horses can be rented as well.
 A designated runway to start and land miniature radio-controlled aircraft is present in the park for public use.

 An 18-hole disc golf course is located near the welcome center of the park.

 A BMX race track sanctioned by USA BMX is located at 6435 Walnut Grove Rd.

+Transportation

+Shelby Farms is traversed by two roads, Walnut Grove Road and Farm Road.
+There have been plans since the 1990s to replace Farm Road with a wider road going north from Walnut Grove Road to Whitten Road.
+In 1999, Friends of Shelby Farms sued the local government to halt a proposed road until a supplemental environmental impact study was conducted.
+In 2013, the Conservancy supported construction of the parkway on the condition that the project include pedestrian paths and tractor-trailers would be banned from the road.
+The project was scrapped by the City of Memphis in 2023.